pompyproductions/autocad-reference/docs/reference/commands.md

 ## VIEWPORTS

 (in model space, work with different viewports)
+(one interesting method is to keep one very thin window to the side with the chartre des calques/blocks/annotations for addselected/copy/layer commands)

 ## PEDIT